 Urbanisation and population ageing: An interdisciplinary approach to understanding 'ageing in place' in cities

-This research programme (2021-2026) will generate groundbreaking knowledge on population ageing and urbanisation – two of the most significant social trends of the 21st century.
+This research programme (2021-2026) generates groundbreaking knowledge on population ageing and urbanisation – two of the most significant social trends of the 21st century.

-It will be theoretically and methodologically innovative, drawing upon an interdisciplinary approach that involves fieldwork in seven contrasting cities across the world.
-This programme will transform current research on the relationship between ageing and urbanisation by addressing four objectives.
+It is theoretically and methodologically innovative, drawing upon an interdisciplinary approach that involves fieldwork in seven contrasting cities across the world.

 Aims of the research